American held in Venezuelan prison pleads for help on Facebook

 Breaking News Emails

-An American man held in Venezuela since 2016 is begging for help, claiming in his first-ever videos from prison that an inmate riot is endangering his life.
+An American man held in Venezuela since 2016 is begging for help, claiming in his first videos from prison that an inmate riot is endangering his life.

 Joshua Holt, a 26-year-old missionary from Utah who traveled to Venezuela two years ago to marry a fellow Mormon he met online, has been held without trial since he and his wife were arrested shortly after they wed.